Should Management Reward Investigators for Good Investigations?

 Get a Financial Reward for Investigations: 4%

 I also found it interesting that many of the investigators said that performing a good investigation and seeing people’s jobs get better (safer) was reward enough.

 However, if managers want good investigations, shouldn’t they be rewarding what they want?
 Isn’t that Management 101?

-Therefore, one major improvement that management should consider for improving investigations is to start a systematic evaluation of investigations and rewards for good investigations.
+Therefore, one major improvement management should consider for improving investigations is to start a systematic evaluation of investigations and rewards for good investigations.